bilgino/angularforddd/README.md

 }
 ```

-In classic object-oriented programming the software model lacked of explicit boundaries.
+In traditional object-oriented development the software model lacked of explicit boundaries.
 Relationships between classes brought a
 complexity that required an efficient design.
-The aggregate pattern takes a contextual approach by using groupings of entities and value objects
+The DDD aggregate pattern takes a contextual approach by embracing groupings of entities and value objects
 that are modeled around business rules and clear boundaries inside the software model making the system easier to reason about.
 One of the most important characteristics of the aggregate pattern is to protect it from being invalid and having an inconsistent state.